ThotAlion/electron2arduino/README.md

 # electron2arduino
 This repository contains a minimalist project to setup an electron graphic interface to control and get informations from a serial port device.
 There are lots of alternatives to do this like processing or node-red but electron is much more standard as it takes advantage of the power of javascript, html, css and nodejs.
+For example, it is possible to use the library chart.js to display real time data in a chart.
 This example has been built using GTP4 and github copilot.

 The French translation is available [here](READMEFR.md).